Stevan Sremac: Biography

-Stevan Sremac was born in Senta in Bačka region (then part of the Austrian Voivodeship of Serbia and Banat of Temeschwar) on 11 November 1855 to Avram Sremac and Ekatarina.
-He spent his early childhood in the city of his birth, and moved to Belgrade to study after his parents died.
+Stevan Sremac was born in Senta in Bačka region (then part of the Austrian Voivodeship of Serbia and Banat of Temeschwar) on 11 November 1855.
+Stevan Sremac had a brother, Andrija Sremac, who later became a wealthy man and lived and worked in New Jersey.
+He was the 1st vice-president of the Serbian National Defense Council (Srpska Narodna Odbrana).

+He spent his early childhood in the city of his birth, and moved to Belgrade to study after his mother died.

 While still a university student, he joined the Serbian Army and participated in the 1876 and 1877–1878 wars as a volunteer.
-In 1878 he graduated from Belgrade's Grande École (Velika škola) in philosophy and history.
+In 1878 he graduated from Belgrade's Velika škola in philosophy and history.

 He became a teacher, working in this profession for the rest of his life—in the southern Serbia's cities of Pirot, Niš and Belgrade.
-His personal relations with his pupils were of singularly close and affectionate nature, and the charm of his social gifts and genial character won him friends on all sides.
-His literary reputation was established relatively late, in 1890, with novelized chronicles of events and personages from Serbian history.
-These weren't published until 1903 under title Iz knjiga starostavnih ("From Ancient Books").

 In political sense, he was an activist of Liberal party (Serbia), which was pretty conservative with strong nationalist sentiments and supported the rule of the Obrenović dynasty.
 In 1906 he became a member of the Serbian Academy of Sciences and Arts.

 Sremac died accidentally of blood poisoning in Sokobanja on 12 August 1906.

 Literary work

 Sremac's period spent in Niš was his most productive period.
-During this period, he published Božićna pečenica (1893), Ivkova slava (1895), Vukadin (1903), Limunacija na selu (1896), Pop Ćira i pop Spira (1898), Čiča Jordan (1903), and Zona Zamfirova (1906), all characterized with local colouring, realism, humour, and satire.
-Because of their high dramatic quality, many of these were later dramatized, with Ivkova slava, being the most successful.
-Sremac's characters are usually small merchants, clerks, priests, artists, and just simple folk in small Serbian towns.
-A realist and sharp observer, he was able to point out the changes sweeping Serbian society into a new era.
-Some of his stories dealing with vanishing way of life that had persisted for centuries have an unforegetable nostalgic flavor.
-His depiction of the patriarchal atmosphere of Serbia of his time is done in a humorous vain, but never mockingly, except when he ridicules his political opponents.
-Sremac's short stories reveal his love for the slowly disappearing "old way" of life.
+During this period, he published Božićna pečenica (1893), Ivkova slava (1895), Vukadin (1903), Limunacija na selu (1896), Pop Ćira i pop Spira (1898), Čiča Jordan (1903), and Zona Zamfirova (1906).

+Stevan Sremac's characters are usually small merchants, clerks, priests, artists, and just simple folk in small Serbian towns.
 The plots are placed in his native Vojvodina, Bačka in particular, Belgrade, and mostly, southern parts of Serbia.
-But it is his humor for which Sremac is best known and remembered.